 If you are a child of a Veteran, you must attach Verification of Dependency.
 Acceptable verifications include, but are not limited to, a Birth Certificate, Adoption Records or Marriage Certificate.
 Those seeking status as an Adopted Child or as a Stepchild must have entered into such status prior to the child's 23th Birthday.

 Please use the College Fee Waiver Calculator to verify eligibility.

-To apply download an application, than go to your local County Veterans Service Office.
+To apply download an application, then go to your local County Veterans Service Office.
 For more information, you can also contact the admissions office or the Veterans Affairs office of any California college system campus.

 For eligibility information, please review the information for each Plan, shown above.
 In accordance with California Education Code 66025.3(c), the income limit for otherwise eligible students under Plan B for the school academic year 2018-19 is $12,752.
 Income limit for the upcoming academic year 2019-20 is $13,064.

 To obtain complete eligibility requirements or assistance in applying for these benefits, please contact your local County Veterans Service Office.
 Note: This program does not cover expenses such as books, housing and parking.